rjrudin/ml-migration-starter/README.md

     rootLocalName=Film
     collections=film,migrated
     permissions=rest-reader,read,rest-writer,update

 At this point, you're able to reconfigure the migration job to talk to any database, run any SQL query, and set any local name for the root element, any collection, and any permission.

+Alternatively, you can set the "allTables" property to true in order to query every table in the database.
+In this case, it's best to set "collections" to something generic, as the table name will also be used as a collection name for each
+document:

+    allTables=true
+    collections=migrated

 ### But how do I modify the XML that's inserted into MarkLogic?